bhufmann/EclipseTrainingSlides/tracecompass/slides.md

 - Exploring of the Time Graph View
 - Extending the TmfChartVIew to create a XY scatter chart and XY line chart
 - Exploring the XY Chart View
+- Extending the TmfView to create a statistics tree viewer

 ---
 # Module 6